 It’s true that selecting the correct type of ad is important and it is also true that having the correct number of ads is important but neither of those things will matter if your ad copy isn’t any good.

-If your campaign is running smoothly but you are starting to see a dip in numbers it may be time to refresh your ad copy.
+If your PPC marketing campaign is running smoothly but you are starting to see a dip in conversions it may be time to refresh your ad copy.
 Heck, after 2-3 months you might want to consider refreshing your ads just so they don’t become stale.

 Early I mentioned the amount of time it takes to set up a new campaign.
 At least 2 weeks of that time involves letting the campaign run and making changes.
 What’s great about these 2-week intervals is that they allow you to gather data.
 Now is the time to use that data to make informed decisions on your ad copy.

 Using other keyword research tools can also be helpful.
-If you know what people are looking for, you can compose ads that read like answers to a buyer’s question.
+If you know what search queries people using, you can compose ads that read like answers to a buyer’s question.
 Serpstat offers a powerful keyword research tool that can aid in this process.
 You can also use Google Keyword Planner available inside your Google Ads account.

 Another reason to refresh your ads might be for a simpler reason, your ads don’t make sense anymore.
 This happens often when you change your landing pages.
 If your ads were written to get people to download a WhitePaper and now you’re looking to get people to sign up for a webinar you will need to rewrite your ad copy to convey this new goal.

-No matter what your reasons for refreshing your ads are, it is a good idea to keep your ads fresh to optimize your conversion rates.
-If you are struggling to get ad clicks or looking for new ads ideas, feel free to reach out and let’s see if we can get you moving in the right direction.
+When you're using Google Ads to advertise your business online, it is a good idea to keep your ads fresh to optimize your conversion rates.
+If you are struggling to get ad clicks or looking for new PPC ads ideas, feel free to reach out and let’s see if we can get you moving in the right direction.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.